 Kamameshi

-This culinary technique not only enhances the taste but also adds a unique texture that’s synonymous with food in Japan.
-Kamameshi isn’t just a meal; it’s a celebration of Japanese Food, offering a rustic yet refined experience that’s steeped in tradition and flavour.
+As the ingredients meld, the rice undergoes a delightful transformation, developing a char that infuses the dish with a smoky aroma and a satisfying crunch, hallmark characteristics of Japanese cuisine.
+This culinary technique not only enhances the flavor but also adds a unique texture synonymous with Japanese food.
+Kamameshi transcends mere sustenance; it represents a celebration of Japanese food dishes, offering a rustic yet refined experience deeply rooted in tradition and flavor

 Takikomi Gohan